mlakmal/angular/README.md

                   routeDef.controllerAs = controllerAs;
                   routeDef.secure = (secure) ? secure : false;
                   routeDef.requireAuth = requireAuth;
-                  routeDef.resolve = {
+                  // this is the route resolve function available in angular, that can be used to pre-load any scripts or data before route controller/view is initialized.
+                  // Current application will load the specific controller related to the route using this feature before initializing that controller and view. routeDef.resolve = {
                       load: ['$q', '$rootScope', function ($q, $rootScope) {
-                          dependencies.push(rjsMod);
+                          //rjsMod parameter contains the requirejs module name that needs to be loaded to browser.
+                          //we are adding that module into the dependecy array and ask RequireJS require function to load that script file. dependencies.push(rjsMod);
                           return resolveDependencies($q, $rootScope, dependencies);
                       }]